Azure/aad-pod-identity/README.md

 An cluster admin configures the Azure Identity Binding to the Pod.
 Without any change of auth code the application running on the pod works on the cluster.

+# Node Managed Identity (NMI)
+The authorization request of fetching Service Principal Token from MSI endpoint is sent to a standard Instance Metadata endpoint which is redirected to the NMI pod by adding ruled to redirect POD CIDR traffic with metadata endpoint IP on port 80 to be sent to the NMI endpoint.

+The NMI server identifies the pod based on the remote address of the request and then queries the k8s (through MIC) for a matching azure identity.
+It then make a adal request to get the token for the client id and returns as a reponse to the request.
+If the request had client id as part of the query it validates it againsts the admin configured client id.

+# Managed Identity Controller (MIC)
+TBD

 # Demo Pod

 ## Pod fetching Service Principal Token from MSI endpoint